-- 8. If traffic shaping is enabled in the previous step, enter the Maximum Bitrate in kbps. - 9.
-Enter values for MTU, TTL, and ToS: - MTU (Maximum Transmission Unit) The maximum allowed size of IP packets for the outgoing data stream. - TTL (Time-to Live for stream packets) The number of router hops the stream packet is allowed to travel/pass before it must be discarded.
-Value must be greater than or equal to 1. - ToS (Type of Service) This value will be assigned to the Type of Service field of the IP Header for the outgoing streams.
-Value must be greater than or equal to 0. - 10.
-If you plan to tunnel an RTP stream through SRT and your original RTP stream has its respective Retain Header checkbox enabled, check the Retain Header > Passthrough Mode checkbox to use the original RTP headers for this destination.
+8. If traffic shaping is enabled in the previous step, enter the Maximum Bitrate in kbps.

+- 9. Enter values for MTU, TTL, and ToS: - MTU (Maximum Transmission Unit) The maximum allowed size of IP packets for the outgoing data stream.
+Range: 280-1500. - TTL (Time-to Live for stream packets) The number of router hops the stream packet is allowed to travel/pass before it must be discarded.
+Range: 1-255. - ToS (Type of Service) This value will be assigned to the Type of Service field of the IP Header for the outgoing streams.
+Range: 0x00-0xFF. - If you plan to tunnel an RTP stream through SRT and your original RTP stream has its respective Retain Header checkbox enabled, check the Retain Header > Passthrough Mode checkbox to use the original RTP headers for this destination.
 See Tunnelling an RTP Stream Through SRT for more details. - 11.
-For Haivision SRT Gateway, if PRO-MPEG FEC is enabled in step 6, enter the PRO-MPEG values: - Level The level of FEC protection: A (Column only) uses the column FEC stream, or B (Row and Column) uses both column and row FEC streams. - Block Aligned Specifies the type of FEC matrix scheme.
-Check this checkbox to align the FEC blocks in the matrix structure (i.e., sequential columns within a group start on the same row), see Annex C of SMPTE 2022-1.
+For Haivision SRT Gateway, if PRO-MPEG FEC is enabled in step 6, enter the PRO-MPEG values: - Level The level of FEC protection: A (Column only) uses the column FEC stream, or B (Row and Column) uses both column and row FEC streams. - Block Aligned Specifies the type of FEC matrix scheme.Check this checkbox to align the FEC blocks in the matrix structure (i.e., sequential columns within a group start on the same row), see Annex C of SMPTE 2022-1.
 If left unchecked, the blocks are a staggered series of FEC packets (i.e., each column starts on the row below the row on which the previous column started), see Annex B of SMPTE 2022-1. - Columns The number of columns in the FEC matrix. - Rows The number of rows in the FEC matrix. - 12.
 Click the Add button.